- make sure your text is as simple, brief, clear, informative, and persuasive as possible

-When Editing rhetors are focused on refining existing content.
+When Editing writers. . . are focused on eliminating or refining existing content.
 Editing processes are more rule-bound than revising processes.
-So, for example, when a writer keeps the gist of the sentence the same but edits for economy, she is editing.
-In contrast, when she throws away the first three of four pages she wrote as non responsive to the needs of her intended audience, that’s revision.
+So, for example, when a writer keeps the gist of the sentence the same but edits for brevity, they are editing.
+In contrast, when they throw away the first three of four pages they wrote as non responsive to the needs of their intended audience, that’s revision.

 Editing is a form of procedural knowledge: it involves taking the declarative knowledge of style and applying that knowledge to editing practices.
 For example, writers use their declarative knowledge of grammar conventions to edit run-on sentences and sentence fragments.
 They may use their knowledge of mechanics to edit errors of modification and parallelism.
 And so on.